ESMCI/visualCaseGen/paper/paper.md

 # Remarks

-In a recent study, @wu2021coupled configured an idealized CESM experiment to study atmosphere-ocean interactions in simplified climate models (\autoref{fig:wuEtAl}).
-Their approach involved modifying CESM to create two idealized ocean-covered models, one without continents and another with a pole-to-pole strip continent to investigate how simplified configurations affect Hadley circulation, equatorial upwelling, and precipitation patterns.
-However, setting up these experiments was a labor-intensive process that required manually editing CESM, modifying runtime parameters, consulting experts for component-specific adjustments, and extensive trial-and-error testing.
-As a result, configuring the model took weeks before achieving a working setup.

 visualCaseGen can significantly accelerate similar studies by automating many aspects of experiment configuration.
 Instead of manually modifying CESM files, modelers can use visualCaseGen’s interactive GUI